Jaroslav Krček: Biography

 Jaroslav Krček was born in Čtyři Dvory, today a part of České Budějovice in South Bohemian Region.
 He studied at the B. Jeremiáš School of Music in České Budějovice before studying composition with Miloslav Kabeláč and conducting with Bohumír Liška, both at Prague Conservatory.

 Krček was the musical director for Plzeň Radio and the music editor for the recording company Supraphon.
 He is the artistic leader and performer in the folklore group Chorea Bohemica (founded 1967), for which he has composed and adapted a number of songs and dances.
 Musica Bohemica, a chamber ensemble specialising in Czech (Bohemian) Christmas songs, was created in 1975 by Krček as an offspring of Chorea Bohemica.
 Some of Krček's music is inspired by early Czech music, medieval and Renaissance songs, 16th century hymn books and baroque music.
 Also interested in folk music of the 18th and 19th centuries, Krček has arranged several hundred folksongs and folk dances.
 He has done extensive and systematic individual, creative work in the realisation of folklore and anonymous musical works.
 Krček has recorded more than fifty albums of his own compositions and folk songs.

 Raab: an electronic opera

 Raab (aka Raab The Harlot) or Nevěstka Raab (The Prostitute Raab) is one of Krček's most renowned compositions.
 It was created in the Prague Electronic Music Studio in 1970–71.
-It is often described as an electronic opera, or electroacoustic oratorio.
+It is described as an electronic opera.
 It was banned by the communist regime in 1972, and it was never staged in Czechoslovakia until the Velvet Revolution of 1989.